Inference for Cluster Randomized Experiments with Non-ignorable Cluster Sizes: Setup and Notation

 \begin{assumption} The treatment assignment mechanism is such that \begin{enumerate} \item[(a)] $W^{(G)} \independent A^{(G)} | S^{(G)}$ \item[(b)] $\left\{ \left\{\frac{D_G(s)}{\sqrt{G}} \right\}_{s \in \mathcal{S}} \Big| S^{(G)}\right\} \xrightarrow{d} N(0, \Sigma_D)$ a.s., where

 with $0\leq \tau(s) \leq \pi (1-\pi)$ for all $s\in\mathcal{S}$. \end{enumerate} \end{assumption}

 Assumption \ref{ass:assignment} mirrors the assumption on assignment mechanisms considered in \cite{bugni/canay/shaikh:2018} for individual-level randomized experiments.
 Assumption \ref{ass:assignment}.(a) requires that the assignment mechanism is a function only of the strata and an exogenous randomization device.
 Assumption \ref{ass:assignment}.(b) requires that the randomization mechanism assigns treatments within each stratum so that the fraction of units being treated has a well-behaved limiting distribution centered around the target proportion $\pi$.
 For each stratum $s \in \mathcal{S}$, the parameter $\tau(s) \in [0,1]$ determines the amount of dispersion that the treatment assignment mechanism allows on the fraction of units assigned to the treatment in that stratum.
 A lower value of $\tau(s)$ implies that the treatment assignment mechanism imposes a higher degree of ``balance'' or ``control'' of the treatment assignment proportion relative to its desired target value. \cite{bugni/canay/shaikh:2018} provide several important examples of assignment mechanisms satisfying this assumption which are used routinely in economics.
 In particular, Assumption \ref{ass:assignment} is satisfied by stratified block randomization \citep[see, e.g.,][]{angelucci2015microcredit, attanasio2015impacts, duflo2015education}, which assigns exactly a fraction $\pi$ of units within each stratum to treatment, at random.
 When $\tau(s) = 0$ (as is the case for stratified block randomization) for all $s \in \mathcal{S}$, we say that the assignment mechanism achieves ``strong balance."
+Note further that the assumption also applies in settings without stratification, in which case $|\mathcal{S}| = 1$.
 Despite its broad applicability, Assumption \ref{ass:assignment} nevertheless precludes treatment assignment mechanisms with many ``small" strata, by the virtue of assuming that $\mathcal{S}$ is a fixed finite set.
 This precludes, for instance, ``matched pairs'' designs \citep[see, e.g.,][]{banerjee2015miracle,crepon2015estimating}, the analysis of which can be found in the companion paper \cite{bai2022pairs}.

 We now describe our assumptions on $Q_G$.
 In order to do so, it is useful to introduce some further notation.
 To this end, define $R_G(\mathcal{M}^{(G)}, Z^{(G)}, N^{(G)})$ to be the distribution of where $\mathcal{M}^{(G)} := (\mathcal{M}_g : 1 \leq g \leq G)$, $Z^{(G)} := (Z_g : 1 \leq g \leq G)$ and $N^{(G)} := (N_g : 1 \leq g \leq G)$.
 Note that $Q_G$ is completely determined by $R_G(\mathcal{M}^{(G)}, Z^{(G)}, N^{(G)})$ and the distribution of $(\mathcal{M}^{(G)}, Z^{(G)}, N^{(G)})$.
 While $N_g$ obviously determines the length of $(Y_{i,g}(1), Y_{i,g}(0) : 1 \le i \le N_g)$, we emphasize that it may affect the location and shape of its distribution as well.
 In this paper, we say cluster sizes are {\it ignorable} whenever the individual-level average treatment effect does not depend on the cluster size, in the sense that